gauravichavan89/minesweeper_using_react_redux_javascript/README.md

 * Try playing the game.

 ## Note: [Below outputs may help in quickly evaluating the assessment- Video and Photos]
 * Kindly have a look at the demo video “Demo-MineSweeper-Execution_and_Working” to know how to execute this project and to get an insight into the working of this game.
-Please contact me if you face difficulty running it on your system.
 * I have also shared output pictures in the document “Output Pictures” of different events on a separate document.
 The code has been commented for simplification.